Let’s Read the Bible Challenge

 Not convinced?
 How about this:

-Yes it’s going to take us three and a half years, but at the end of that time we’ll be better for it.
+Yes, it’s going to take you three and a half years, but at the end of that time, you’ll be better for it.

 We will be Christians with a sustained habit of reading the Bible and spending time in God’s word.
 We will be members of a community of Bible readers – part of the family of God.